11ty/11ty-website/src/docs/ignores.md

 };
 ```

+{% addedin "v2.0.0-canary.18" %}These were decoupled from the [ignores used for the file watcher](/docs/watch-serve/#ignore-watching-files).

 ## Defaults

 ### `.gitignore` entries

 Paths listed in your project’s `.gitignore` file are automatically ignored.
+You can [opt-out of this behavior](#opt-out-of-using-.gitignore).

 ### `node_modules` {% addedin "1.0.0" %}